sousaakira/Retro-Studio/README.md

 **Call for Contribution:**

 Join us in this exciting journey to revive the golden age of gaming with SGDK Studio.
 Your expertise and passion are crucial in shaping the future of this project.
 Be part of the community that is transforming how games for the Mega Drive are created.
-Contribute today and be part of SGDK Studio's history!
+Contribute today and be part of Retro Studio's history!

 ## Project setup
 ```